Quantum Computation for Periodic Solids in Second Quantization: Methodology

 \subsubsection{Majorana Representation}

 Majorana operators represent a convenient choice for working with quantum computing algorithms.
 The reason is that each Majorana operator is Hermitian and can be mapped onto one Pauli string using a qubit representation and, as a result, any unique product of Majorana operators is one Pauli string.
-The actual representation depends on the choice of transformation such as the Jordan-Wigner~\cite{Jordan1928,ortiz_quantum_2001} or Bravyi-Kitaev~\cite{Bravyi2002,seeley_bravyi_kitaev_2012}.
+The actual qubit representation depends on the choice of transformation such as the Jordan-Wigner~\cite{Jordan1928,ortiz_quantum_2001} or Bravyi-Kitaev~\cite{Bravyi2002,seeley_bravyi_kitaev_2012}.
 However, some properties of the Hamiltonian which do not depend on the choice of qubit mapping can conveniently be obtained in Majorana representation.
-These operators are defined as:
+We will use this representation in order to generalize the sparse qubitization approach on Hamiltonians with complex coefficients.
+Majorana operators are defined as:

 with an additional binary index specifying the Majorana type.

 They satisfy the following anti-commutation relations:

 Following Refs.~\cite{von_burg_quantum_2021,Koridon2021}, the constant, one-body and two-body terms of the Hamiltonian~\eqref{eq: Ham-Ferm-Chem} in Majorana representation can be written as follows: